How Do I Protect My Property from Creditors?

 Protecting Assets Through Estate Planning

-A trust is one of the key documents in estate planning.
-Estate planning helps prepare for what will happen to an individual’s property when they die and how their loved ones will be provided for.
+Another method for protecting personal assets from creditors is to put them in a trust.
+A trust is one of the key documents in estate planning, which helps prepare for what will happen to an individual’s property when they die and how their loved ones will be provided for.

 There are different types of trust.
 By putting assets in a trust, an individual takes the assets out of their estate.
 This prevents the assets from going through probate when the person dies.